Morgawr/yokubi/src/Section1/Part1/Lesson17.md

 # Basic politeness and ます form

 Let's now talk about politeness.
 In Japanese, the polite tone of the language presents itself as a specific grammatical feature.
-This means that when you are speaking politely, the way you build sentences, conjugations, and even the words you choose will differ from when you’re speaking casually.
+This means that when you are speaking politely, the way you build sentences, conjugations, and even the words you choose will differ from when you're speaking casually.
 There are various degrees of politeness and we will only cover the basic stuff here.
 You can look at the intermission if you want to know more, but it is entirely optional.

 Basic polite verbs are constructed with the auxiliary verb ます attached to a stem (which is often called the "ます-stem").
 For ichidan verbs, ます attaches to the part of the verb without る.
 For godan verbs, change the u to an i, then attach ます.